bgplab/bgplab/README.md

-# ipSpace.net BGP Configuration Labs
+# Open-Source BGP Configuration Labs

 This repository contains _netlab_ topology files for a series of hands-on labs that will help you master numerous aspects of EBGP,  IBGP, and BGP routing policy configuration on a platform of your choice[^PC].
 You can run them on [your laptop](https://netlab.tools/install/ubuntu-vm/) (including [Apple silicon](https://blog.ipspace.net/2024/03/netlab-bgp-apple-silicon.html)), on a [local server](https://netlab.tools/install/ubuntu/), in the [cloud](https://netlab.tools/install/cloud/), or in a (free) [GitHub codespace](https://bgplabs.net/4-codespaces/).